hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_repeating_pattern_of_abstract_sha_8e0373f5-747a-4296-9de7-3c87492cfdfd-0_3.content.md

 ## What is the Mandelbrot Set?

 The Mandelbrot set is a mathematical object discovered by Benoit Mandelbrot in 1980.
 It is created by iterating a simple equation and plotting the results on a complex plane.
-The resulting image reveals intricate patterns and self-similarity at different levels of magnification, making it a fascinating subject for mathematicians and artists alike.
+The resulting image reveals intricate patterns and self-similarity at different levels of magnification, making it a Fas<wbr>ci<wbr>na<wbr>ting subject for mathematicians and artists alike.

 ## Explore the Mandelbrot Set